Introduction

 Cons

-Expensive and hard labor work
+Expensive and hard labour work

 Time consuming process